 Proposition 65 (Prop 65) Warning

-(Applies to products sold in the state of California)
+Note: Proposition 65 (Prop 65) applies to all products sold in the state of California.)

-- Non-compliance with Prop 65 can make a vendor a target for lawsuits filed by private legal counsel who make a habit of going after such vendors.
-We encourage vendors who are in doubt about their products' compliance with Prop 65 to seek counsel from an FDA expert who can walk them through the Prop 65 requirements and consequences.
+- Non-compliance with Prop 65 can make a seller a target for lawsuits filed by private legal counsel who make a habit of going after such sellers.
+We encourage sellers who are in doubt about their products' compliance with Prop 65 to seek counsel from an FDA expert who can walk them through the Prop 65 requirements and consequences.

 - Some background on Prop 65: https://oehha.ca.gov/proposition-65/general-info/proposition-65-plain-language